Are you looking for the best day trips from Exmouth? Read on for my full guide to the best places to visit around the East Devon town!

 Dartmoor is slightly further afield – at least an hour’s drive, and up to two in some places – but if you are visiting Devon from elsewhere in the country and don’t know when you’ll be back, it’s one of the most remarkable places to go to in the county, and its hikes are without a doubt some of the best things to do around Exmouth.

-Dartmoor encompasses 954 km² of rolling moorland, with some forests, waterfalls (Becky Falls is my favourite), and plenty of lookouts along the way.
+Dartmoor encompasses 954 km² of rolling moorland, with some forests, waterfalls (Becky Falls is my favourite and one of the best in Devon), and plenty of lookouts along the way.
 You’ll likely see wild Dartmoor ponies, as well as plenty of birdlife and other animals.

 Part of Dartmoor’s charm is its towns and villages dotted around the moor – stop into Okehampton for the Museum of Dartmoor Life, as well as villages like Chagford and Bovey Tracey for hearty pub lunches!